About Texas Children's Cancer and Hematology Centers

 Among the Best Children's Cancer Centers in the Nation

-As the largest pediatric cancer and hematology centers in the United States, and the #1 in Texas, we provide medical treatment for patients with childhood cancer and childhood blood disorders.
+As one of the largest pediatric cancer and hematology centers in the United States, and the #1 in Texas, we provide medical treatment for patients with childhood cancer and childhood blood disorders.
 The nationally acclaimed children's clinic, along with the research and drug development programs, is considered by U.S. News & World Report to be among the best children's hospitals for cancer.
 Our world-renowned staff of nearly 200 faculty and 1,000 staff have pioneered many of the now standard protocols for treating and curing pediatric cancer and blood disorders.
 In addition, we provide a full range of pediatric subspecialty care available in-house 24 hours a day and treat all pediatric cancer and blood disorders, even the rarest disorders.
 Over 91,700 outpatient visits are performed each year with patients from 35 states and 26 countries, making us the largest pediatric cancer and hematology program in the United States.
 We know that the diagnosis of cancer or a blood disorder is traumatic for both the child and the family.
 As a leader in family-centered care, Texas Children's Cancer and Hematology Centers provide personalized, comprehensive services that address both the physical and emotional aspects of the disease.

 Working as a Team to Cure Kids